0cjs/sedoc/app/docker/config.md

 `-H 'Authorization: Bearer TOKEN'` where _TOKEN_ is taken from your `~/.docker/config.json` file, [docker-ls], [registry-cli] or something else.
 I've not been able to get anything to work.

+The [scopeo] command line tool offers further tools for inspecting/copying/etc. images both locally and in registries.

 Public Docker Images